joryanick/Obfuscator-Executive/README.md

 # Obfuscator Executive v5

-**Obfuscator Executive** is a software obfuscation tool designed to protect your Windows applications against reverse engineering and unauthorized access.
+**Obfuscator Executive** is a sophisticated software obfuscation tool designed to protect your Windows applications against reverse engineering and unauthorized access.

 ## Features